okihik/texblog/content/about.md

 <!---who am I?-->
 <!---<p style="text-align: center;"> Who am I? </p>-->
 I am a graduate student in Natural Resources and Environmental Studies at University of Northern BC, under the supervision of Dr. Balbinder Deo.
-My research field in this master's degree is an estimation of socila cost/loss of food waste/loss.
+My research field in this master's degree is an estimation of food loss and waste in a restaurant (case study).
 Besides, I am also interested in:
 - Consumer Theory in Microeconomics
+- Managerial Economics
 - Text Analysis in Computational Social Science
+- Experimental Design
 - Regression Analysis in Statistics
+- State-Space Model

 and

-- Cooking!! - I used to work at a Japanese restaurant for more than five years.
+- Cooking!! - I have been working at a Chinese and a Japanese restaurant for more than five years.

 Contact me: [mail](mailto:mori@unbc.ca)